Party City

 New Product Detail Page

-Redesigning the cart with granular inventory statuses removed another barrier from checkout
+Featuring granular inventory statuses in Cart removed another barrier to checkout

 During testing, we noticed that users often added items to their cart with a combination of pickup, delivery, or shipping preferences.
-After reaching their cart, they would then try to find one preference where all their desired items were in stock, often navigating back and forth to the product pages to check inventory.
+After reaching their cart, they would try to choose one preference that had all their desired items in stock, often navigating back and forth to the product pages to check inventory.

-To help our users determine the best shopping preference for getting as many items as possible, we decided to display all inventory statuses granularly in the cart.
-This allowed users to see which items were in-stock or out-of-stock at a glance and removed yet another blocker from checkout.
+To help users circumvent this tedious process, we decided to display all inventory statuses granularly in the cart.
+This allowed users to see—at-a-glance—which items were in-stock or out-of-stock, removing another blocker from checkout.

 Old Cart